rsnikhil/RISCV_Piccolo_v1/README.md

 executable.

 NOTE: these simulators have been compiled to run on 64-bit x86 Linux platforms only (such as Ubuntu and Debian).
-We have no plans to produce versions for other platforms (e.g., Windows, Mac OS).
+We have no plan to produce versions for other platforms (e.g., Windows, Mac OS).

 ----------------------------------------------------------------